 - 1. Students will complete an approved apologetics ministry project.
 The professor of record is the sole authority as to which projects are approved.
 They will perform at least 4 hours of ministry a week at their place of ministry for at least 12 weeks during the semester they are enrolled in the course. - 2.
-In consultation with the professor of record students will submit a Practicum Approval Form. - 3.
-The professor will review and approve or reject each Practicum proposal.
+In consultation with the professor of record students will submit a Practicum Approval Form to the professor of record.
+This must be done no later than 9/25/2023. - 3.
+The professor of record will review and approve or reject each Practicum proposal.
 Students need to contact the professor and discuss their project either in person, by email, or via a phone call.
 The professor may suggest a project or explain what others have done in the past but it is the student's responsibility to submit his or her project idea to the professor for approval. - 4.
-Students will attend a monthly class session either in person or virtually through Blue Jeans. - 5.
+Students will attend a monthly class session either in person or virtually through Blue Jeans.
+Missing any of the monthly meetings with the professor's permission will result in a further assignment.
+Missing two sessions will result in failure of the course.
+Missing a monthly meeting without permission, except in extreme emergencies, is reason for failing the course. - 5.
 Each student will submit a Personal Evaluation Paper at the end of the course.
-This evaluation should include a short summary of how the student's involvement in ministry has helped in personal growth as an apologist and Christian minister during this semester and should include reflections on how the student's project related to his or her call to ministry.
+This evaluation should include a short summary of how the student's apologetics project has helped in personal growth as an apologist and Christian minister during this semester, and should include reflections on how the student's project related to his or her call to ministry.
 The student should list any problems or successes related to his or her professional development.
 This evaluation should be 2-3 double-spaced pages in length. - 6.
 Students must submit a book review of both required books.
 Reviews should include: (1) some professional biographical data concerning the author; (2) an identification of the major elements of content; (3) an assessment of the author's aim or purpose and of the degree of its fulfillment; and (4) a critical evaluation of the book.
 The reviews should follow Turabian form.
 Reviews should be 5-7 double-spaced pages.
+A third book review will be assigned if a student misses one of the monthly meetings with the professor's permission.